jorgenosberg/retrievAI/README.md

 # RetrievAI

-RetrievAI is a simple Streamlit application designed to facilitate Retrieval-Augmented-Generation (RAG) for literature search and review purposes.
-The app leverages ChromaDB and the OpenAI API to provide an efficient and effective way to search and review literature documents.
+RetrievAI is a simple Streamlit application that uses Retrieval-Augmented-Generation (RAG) to speed up literature search and review processes.
+The app combines a local ChromaDB vector database and the OpenAI API to provide an efficient and effective way to search and review literature documents.

 ## Screenshots